 Academy / Camp Director | Bo Vuckovic

-Bojan (Bo) Vuckovic knows soccer.
-After all, he's played the sport at the highest levels in his native Yugoslavia and in the United States.
+Former MLS Players member of Montreal Impact and New England Revolution, Bojan (Bo) Vuckovic knows soccer.
+After all, he's played the sport at the highest levels in the United States and Europe.
 But Bo's not just a player.
 He bought the Vermont Voltage in 1999 and in one season transformed it not only into a playoff team, but also into the most improved franchise in the 130-team United Soccer League.
 Bo's love affair with soccer began early.

 Certainly among the elite in the United States indoor ranks and top scorer outdoors, Bo looks forward to sharing his talents, knowledge and passion for the game to help develop the skills of young soccer players in Vermont, New Hampshire, upstate New York and southern Quebec.